MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-polygon-function.md

 * *longitude*: Geospatial coordinate, longitude value in degrees.
 Valid value is a real number and in the range [-180, +180].
 * *latitude*: Geospatial coordinate, latitude value in degrees.
 Valid value is a real number and in the range [-90, +90].
-* *polygon*: Polygon or MultiPolygon in the [GeoJSON format](https://tools.ietf.org/html/rfc7946) and of a [dynamic](./scalar-data-types/dynamic.md) data type.
+* *polygon*: Polygon or multipolygon in the [GeoJSON format](https://tools.ietf.org/html/rfc7946) and of a [dynamic](./scalar-data-types/dynamic.md) data type.

 **Returns**

 Indicates whether the geospatial coordinates are inside a polygon.
-If the coordinates or polygon are invalid, the query will produce a null result.
+If the coordinates or polygon is invalid, the query will produce a null result.

 > [!NOTE]
 > * The geospatial coordinates are interpreted as represented by the [WGS-84](https://earth-info.nga.mil/GandG/update/index.php?action=home) coordinate reference system.